Ph.D./D.B.A. Program in Leadership, Organizational Change, & Sustainability – for Executives

 - Dr. Mary Jo Hatch, C. Coleman McGehee Eminent Scholars Research Professor Emerita of Banking and Commerce, University of Virginia, Visiting Professor IEDC Bled School of Management, Distinguished Visiting Professor Singapore Management University, International Fellow, Said Business School Oxford University;

 - Dr. Bob Johansen, Distinguished Fellow, Institute for the Future;

 - Dr. Chris Laszlo, Faculty Research Director of the Fowler Center for Sustainability Value at Case Western Reserve University;

-- Dr. Rodney Ludema, Director of Graduate Studies, Department of Economics and School of Foreign Service, Georgetown University, former Senior Economist for President’s Council of Economic Advisors;
+- Dr. Rodney Ludema, Professor, Department of Economics and School of Foreign Service, Georgetown University; Chief Economist, US State Department; former Senior Economist, President’s Council of Economic Advisors;

 - Dr. Cynthia McCauley, Senior Fellow in Research and Innovation at the Center for Creative Leadership;